 The Property Management Fund holds real estate that is leased to commercial tenants.
-The carrying value of the property that is held for lease is approximately \$169,000 (cost of approximately \$205,000 and accumulated depreciation of approximately \$36,000).
-Future guaranteed minimum rentals to be received by the property management fund for the next three years are approximately \$67,000, \$33,000, and \$32,000 for the years ended June 30, 2017, 2018, and 2019, respectively.
+The carrying value of the property that is held for lease is approximately \$166,000 (cost of \$205,000 and accumulated depreciation of approximately \$39,000).
+The City recognized lease income of approximately \$90,000 for the year ended June 30, 2017.
+Future guaranteed minimum rentals to be received by the Property Management Fund for the next year is approximately \$41,000 for the year ended June 30, 2018.